Full Schedule Industry Track Schedule

 11:15 am – 12:00 pm

-Featuring: Alessandra Catanese, Brian Flanagan, Ian Hecox and more
+Featuring: Alessandra Catanese (CEO at Smosh), Brian Flanagan (President at Mythical Entertainment), Ian Hecox and more

 Participants